 We recommended you provide any information to support your application.
 There are specific attachments required depending on the applicant type or activities you are applying for:

-What do I need to know about sites and places of Cultural Heritage Significance?
+What do I need to know about historical and Aboriginal cultural heritage?

 To determine whether your project is in an area of cultural heritage sensitivity, review the following maps: